Sclerophrys steindachneri

 Sclerophrys steindachneri is a species of toad in the family Bufonidae.
+The species is native to central Africa.

+Etymology

+The specific name, steindachneri, is in honor of Viennese zoologist Franz Steindachner.

+Geographic range

-It is found in Cameroon, Central African Republic, Chad, Democratic Republic of the Congo, Ethiopia, Kenya, Nigeria, Somalia, Sudan, Tanzania, and Uganda.
+Sclerophrys steindachneri is found in Cameroon, Central African Republic, Chad, Democratic Republic of the Congo, Ethiopia, Kenya, Nigeria, Somalia, Sudan, Tanzania, and Uganda.

+Habitat

-Its natural habitats are subtropical or tropical moist lowland forests, moist savanna, subtropical or tropical moist shrubland, subtropical or tropical seasonally wet or flooded lowland grassland, swamps, freshwater marshes, intermittent freshwater marshes, plantations, rural gardens, urban areas, ponds, and canals and ditches.
+The natural habitats of Sclerophrys steindachneri are subtropical or tropical moist lowland forests, moist savanna, subtropical or tropical moist shrubland, subtropical or tropical seasonally wet or flooded lowland grassland, swamps, freshwater marshes, intermittent freshwater marshes, but it is also found in artificial habitats such as plantations, rural gardens, urban areas, ponds, canals and ditches.

+Conservation status

-It is threatened by habitat loss.
+Sclerophrys steindachneri is threatened by habitat loss.